 The truth is that without adequate protein in your diet you will fail to build muscle, and fail to lose body fat.

 It has been shown numerous times in many different scientific studies that those who follow the higher protein diets are better able to lose fat and maintain muscle mass.
 While those whose diets have very little protein fare much worse.

-In the following article we will look at how you can increase your protein intake, but first we will look to see how much protein you should be consuming daily for maximum results:
+In the following article we will look at how you can increase your protein intake, but

 How much Protein should you consume daily?

 I would recommend aiming for a minimum of 1 gram of protein for every kilogram you weigh.